sangdth/gallery-frontend/README.md

 To learn more about Next.js, take a look at the following resources:

-- [SuperTokens](https://supertokens.io/docs/emailpassword/nextjs/about) - easy authentication with SuperTokens
+- [nhost](https://supertokens.io/docs/emailpassword/nextjs/about) - easy authentication with SuperTokens
-- [Next.js + SuperTokens](https://github.com/supertokens/next.js/blob/canary/examples/with-supertokens/pages/index.js) - Example Next.js + SuperTokens
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

 ## Deploy on Vercel